junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### Act 1

-Dean wakes up with a light moan of headache.
+Dean wakes up with a light moan of a headache.

 The light from the sky is too bright.
 The stone underneath him is too cold and rigid.

 He sits up, realizing he's in a graveyard, with his recent four new companions waking up slowly near him.
-He would have thought they are some dream too vivid with too much imaginations.
+He would have thought they are some dream too vivid with too much imagination.
 Amy and Rory are hugging in relief.

 "Where are we?" he asks.

 The Doctor beams at him.
 "Back where we started, 2012.
-You collapsed the time line, the paradox worked.
+You collapsed the timeline, the paradox worked.
 And we all get thrown back where we belong."

 "The angels?"
 Dean says, stumbling up, looking around.

 There are still statues near some tombs, looking peaceful and tranquil, beautiful and solemn.
-Some of them shaped like angels, others just human figures without wings.
+Some of them are shaped like angels, others just human figures without wings.

 "These are just normal statues," the Doctor follows his gaze.
 "I tested.
 Sonic-ed and blinked, they are just normal statues.
 I think all the Weeping Angels, sorry, the infected angels of the Lord, are wiped clean."